 The Fund classifies fair value measurements within a hierarchy which gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).

-The fair values of the Fund's financial instruments are classified into levels using the following fair value hierarchy:
+The fair value of the Fund's financial instruments is classified into levels using the following fair value hierarchy:

-Level 1 Inputs that reflect unadjusted quoted prices in active markets for identical assets or liabilities that are accessible at the measurement date.
+Level 1 inputs that reflect unadjusted quoted prices in active markets for identical assets or liabilities that are accessible at the measurement date.

 Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly, including inputs in markets that are not considered to be active.

 Level 3 Inputs that are unobservable and where there is little, if any, market activity.
 Inputs into the determination of fair value require significant management judgement or estimation.

-The Fund's investments at fair value as at December 31, 2023 and 2022 trade in active markets and are therefore classified as Level 1.
+The Fund's investment at fair value as at December 31, 2023 and 2022 is an investment fund managed by the Manager, which trades in active markets and is therefore classified as Level 1.

-All fair value measurements are recurring.
+All fair value measurements above are recurring.
 The carrying values of cash, income and interest receivable, subscriptions receivable and the Fund's obligation for Net Assets Attributable to Holders of Redeemable Shares approximates their fair values due to their short-term nature.